-Dr Christine Mpundu-Kaambwa is a Post-Doctoral Research Fellow in the Health and Social Care Economics Group at Flinders University.
-Her research interests are in the measurement and valuation of health-related quality of life, discrete choice experiments, child health and development, economics of disability and economic evaluations.
-Dr Mpundu-Kaambwa’s current research is centred around the use of health economics and health services research methods to improve the quality of life and quality of care of children and people with a disability.
+Dr. Christine Mpundu-Kaambwa is a post-doctoral research fellow in health economics in the Caring Futures Institute at Flinders University.
+Her research interests are in the measurement and valuation of health-related quality of life using methods such as discrete choice experiments and economic evaluations.
+Dr. Mpundu-Kaambwa’s current research is centered around the use of health economics and health services research methods to improve the quality of life and quality of care of children and people with a disability.

 Doctor of Philosophy, Health Economics, University of South Australia, Australia

 Master of Public Health, University of Birmingham, United Kingdom

 Master of Science in Development Economics, University of East Anglia, United Kingdom

 Bachelor of Arts in Economics, University of Zambia, Zambia